lakshan-777/Free-Fire-Like-API/README.md

 A simple API for **Send Like to Garena Free Fire Accounts**
 Built with **Flask** for lightweight, fast, and reliable performance.

+# ⚠️IMPORTANT
+Make Your Repo private!
+Otherwise, your guest ID password may be stolen
 ---

 ## 🌟 Features